On average, you can expect to pay $600 to $2,300 for a new casement window.

 Casement windows come in vented or fixed options.
 Vented casements mean they crank open from the right or the left while fixed casements don’t open at all.

 The cost for new windows will vary depending on the different window frame materials you choose.
 Our casement window frames are available in wood, vinyl, and composite materials.

-- Composite windows are made from a combination of wood, fiberglass and vinyl.
+Composite windows are made from a combination of wood, fiberglass, and vinyl.
 Get the best of both worlds: a low-maintenance exterior that encases a more efficient mix of wood and fiberglass interior.
-We offer Pella 250 Series windows that are rated #1 by homeowners for highest quality.
+We offer Pella 250 Series windows that are rated #1 by homeowners for the highest quality.